woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 2.6.11 - 2016-12-22 =
-* Fix - Variation form compatibility with quotes in attribute values.
+* Fix - Variation form compatibility with quotes in attribute values, and initial variation image fadeIn on certain configs.

 = 2.6.10 - 2016-12-22 =
 * Fix flat rate no class costs when no shipping classes exist.